 Dubai is famous for mind-blowing buildings and architectural projects in the whole world.
-This time, the country is all set to build the world’s first underwater resort, dubbed Floating Venice.
+This time, the country is all set to build the world’s first underwater resort, dubbed Floating Venice (Floating Lido).
 As the name indicates, this underwater luxury resort will be modeled after the watery city of Venice, complete with gondolas and canals.

 With a capacity of accommodating 3000 guests at a time, Dubai’s new underwater hotel will consist of a total of 414 cabins spreading over four levels along with shops, boutiques, bars, restaurants and artifact shops.
 A total of 180 cabins, spa and restaurants will be underwater, each giving breathtaking views of sea.